-I opted for a different route though.
-I did not need a large 55-gallon container.
+I opted for a different route though, as I did not need a large 55-gallon container.
 I shopped around at Home Depot and found a 20-gallon plastic garbage can for $13 that was perfect.

-I really liked the lid too because when I flipped it over, it was deep and round.
+The lid appealed to me because when I flipped it over, it was deep and round.
 This meant it would serve as a nice water collection basin for the falling rain (as opposed to a flat surface that I would get with a water drum), allowing the water to pool in the center.